ibm-cloud-docs/BlockStorage/duplicate-volume.md

 {: #cloneinAPI}
 {: api}

 To order an **independent duplicate** {{site.data.keyword.blockstorageshort}} volume with the API, you can make a `POST` call to the SL API.
-The following REST API example creates an independent duplicate for an Endurance (IOPS tiers) volume, that is identified by its volume ID in the `duplicateOriginVolumeId` property.
+The following REST API example creates an independent duplicate for an Endurance (IOPS tiers) volume, which is identified by its volume ID in the `duplicateOriginVolumeId` property.

 - URL - `https://USERNAME:APIKEY@api.softlayer.com/rest/v3.1/SoftLayer_Product_Order/placeOrder`
 - Type - POST